 Serious causes of tetany include severe diarrhea and kidney disease.
-Problems with your thyroid or pancreas can create low calcium levels, which may cause tetany.
+Problems with your thyroid or pancreas can also create low calcium levels, which may cause tetany.
 Pregnancy, breastfeeding, malnutrition, vitamin D deficiency, and some medications may also cause hypocalcemia, leading to tetany.

-Common symptoms that may occur along with tetany
+Symptoms that may occur along with tetany

-Tetany may accompany other symptoms including:
+Tetany may accompany other symptoms, including:

-- Abdominal pain or cramping
+- abdominal pain or cramping

-- Chronic or persistent diarrhea
+- chronic or persistent diarrhea

-- Malaise or lethargy
+- malaise or lethargy

-- Muscle achiness or pain
+- muscle aches or pain

-- Rapid breathing (tachypnea) or shortness of breath
+- rapid breathing or shortness of breath

-- Tingling or other unusual sensations in the hands or feet
+- tingling or other unusual sensations in the hands or feet

-- Twitching or shaking of the fingers
+- twitching or shaking of the fingers

 Symptoms that might indicate a serious condition